Flapper Valve: Part of your Toilet, Not a 1920s Dancer

-The first images that come to mind when you think “flapper” is a 1920’s woman dressed in fringe, smoking a cigarette and doing the “Charleston”.
+The first images that come to mind when you think of “flapper” is a 1920’s woman dressed in fringe, smoking a cigarette, and doing the “Charleston”.
 But when you’re talking about issues in the toilet and your plumbing, the flapper valve is the most common issue.

 What is a Flapper Valve?

 The flapper will float after it’s been released, but as the water drains out of the tank, it will settle back into its hole, sealing it shut so water can start to refill the tank.
-(The water will fill to the top of the overflow tube, which cues it to stop filling.)toilet flapper valve
+(The water will fill to the top of the overflow tube, which cues it to stop filling.)

 The flapper valve is meant to have a tight seal, allowing the tank to refill with fresh water without leaking.
 When the valve becomes dirty or simply starts to wear out, problems will arise.